artbrock/holochain_docs/App-Development-API.md

 ## Functions you must write that the Nuclei will call

-### `validate <entry-type> <entry-data>`
+### `validate <entry-type> <entry-data> <meta-tag>`

 This function will be called when an entry is about to be committed, or when a DHT node is confirming that the entry is valid before publishing it.
 In this function you should add all your application logic about what constitutes valid nodes.
+The `<meta-tag>` value indicates validation in the context of putMeta, and will otherwise be an empty string.

 ### `init`